robotics-upo/seekthermal_ros/README.md

 This node has a lot of dependencies and you need to install them manually because of the PPA does not work.
 You can also run the script `installDependencies.sh` in the scripts folder.

-The above steps are valid for Ubuntu 16.04.
-If you are using Ubuntu 18 or later, you have to modifiy the file `src/bin/gui/view.cpp` in the libseekthermal package before compiling.
-Maybe we can fork it to our own repository and fix it.

 First install these dependencies from the repositories:

 `sudo apt-get install doxygen pkg-config debhelper cmake groff qt4-dev-tools -y`